-KEY PERFORMANCE AREAS STRATEGIC OBJECTIVES Municipal Transformation & institutional Development To keep the Municipal Workforce well informed; To transform the Dannhauser into a performance driven Municipality; To provide skills development programmes for Staff, Councilors; To ensure that employment equity targets are met; To implement a refined organizational structure;
+KEY PERFORMANCE AREAS STRATEGIC OBJECTIVES 1.
+Municipal Transformation 8 A To keep the Municipal Workforce well informed; institutional Development A To transform the Dannhauser into a performance driven Municipality; To provide skills development programmes for Staff, Councilors; To ensure that employment equity targets are met; To implement a refined organizational structure; A To ensure effective record management System; 2.
+Basic Service Delivery A To facilitate the construction of new offices;

-KEY PERFORMANCE AREAS STRATEGIC OBJECTIVES To ensure effective record management System; 2.
-Basic Service Delivery To facilitate the construction of new offices; To facilitate the provision of housing in line with the national and provincial norms and standards; To Provide Public Amenities; To ensure safe Rural Road infrastructure networks; To ensure safe Urban Road infrastructure networks; To ensure safe environment through installation of Mast Lights / Street Lights; and To provide educational and recreational services to the community; and To direct law enforcement, to improve safety and security.
+KEY PERFORMANCE AREAS STRATEGIC OBJECTIVES To facilitate the provision of housing in line with the national and provincial norms and standards; To Provide Public Amenities; To Provide Public Amenities; To ensure safe Rural Road infrastructure networks; To ensure safe Urban Road infrastructure networks; To ensure safe environment through installation of Mast Lights / Street Lights; and To provide educational and recreational services to the community; and 2.
+Lacal Sanagaia Davidaga ant To direct law enforcement, to improve safety and security.
 3. Local Economic Development To Create a climate conducive for sustainable economic Growth and job creation; To eradicate poverty and improve socio economic condition; To create an Investment Profile that will draw and retain investors; To review and implement the Tourism strategy; To develop a comprehensive strategy to empower SMME's and Co-operatives; and To review and monitor Social & Labour Plans of mining stakeholders ensuring they are aligned to development initiatives of the municipality.
-4. Good Governance & Public Participation To ensure progressive compliance with institutional and governance requirements; To ensure that IGR structures function effectively within the district; To provide reasonable assurance on the adequacy and effectiveness of internal control systems; To ensure compliance with the development, implementation of the waste management plan; To ensure compliance with the development and implementation of the disaster management plan; To ensure that Council and its committees are functioning effectively; To promote youth development within the Municipality; To Implement (social cohesion) through special programs that empower all individuals within the municipal jurisdiction, regarding Arts & Culture; Sports & Recreation; HIV & AIDS, Disability, Gender, Women & Children); To improve the image of the Municipality.
+4. Good Governance & Public To ensure progressive compliance with institutional and Participation governance requirements; To ensure that IGR structures function effectively within the district; To provide reasonable assurance on the adequacy and effectiveness of internal control systems; To ensure compliance with the development, implementation of the waste management plan; To ensure compliance with the development and implementation of the disaster management plan; To ensure that Council and its committees are functioning effectively; To promote youth development within the Municipality; To Implement (social cohesion) through special programs that empower all individuals within the municipal jurisdiction, regarding Arts & Culture; Sports & Recreation; HIV & AIDS, Disability, Gender, Women & Children); To improve the image of the Municipality.
 To ensure that the Animal Pound By-Law is developed and enforced within the municipal jurisdiction.
 To Ensure Functional Audit Committee; (GG) To implement and maintain effective enterprise-wide risk management system; (GG) 5.
-Environmental & Spatial Management To ensure that the Spatial Development Framework is prepared and aligned with LUMS; To regularly provide effective services to the Community in order to create clean and safe environment; To ensure functional disaster management; To provide services to the community in developing a Cemetery plan and maintaining cemeteries in the Urban and Rural Areas; and To regularly provide effective services to the Community in order to create clean and safe environment.
+Environmental & Spatial To ensure that the Spatial Development Framework is prepared Management and aligned with LUMS; To regularly provide effective services to the Community in order to create clean and safe environment; To ensure functional disaster management; To provide services to the community in developing a Cemetery plan and maintaining cemeteries in the Urban and Rural Areas; and To regularly provide effective services to the Community in order to create clean and safe environment.
+6. Municipal Financial Viability & > To effectively manage financial conditional grants; Management > To improve expenditure control; To improve the procurement system; and To Invest in the Development of the Municipality through Revenue Enhancement. > Improve on revenue collection/base; Optimizing of debt collection; Optimizing of debt concection,

-KEY PERFORMANCE AREAS STRATEGIC OBJECTIVES

-6. Municipal Financial Viability & ~ > To effectively manage financial conditional grants;

-Manageme nt > To improve expenditure control;

-To improve the procurement system; and

-To Invest in the Development of the Municipality through

-Revenue Enhancement.

-Improve on revenue collection/base;

-Optimizing of debt collection;